Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Evaluation Details

 \subsection{Benchmark Suites}

 \sys was evaluated on two benchmark suites, AgentDojo~\cite{agentdojo} and AgentBench~\cite{agentbench}.
-While both benchmark suites contain utility tasks that interacts with various external data, they do not classify the data trustworthiness of the data sources.
-To evaluate \sys in various data flows involving both trusted and untrusted data with diverse data flow types, we extended the benchmark tasks and the environment data in the evaluation.
+To evaluate \sys in various data flows involving both trusted and untrusted data, we extended the benchmark tasks and the environment data in the evaluation.
 Additional test cases and environment data were generated using ChatGPT~(GPT-4o model)~\cite{chatgpt}.

-For AgentDojo, we modified 10 of the 97 utility tasks to involve implicit data flows from untrusted data sources.
+For AgentDojo, we modified 10 of the 97 utility tasks to involve untrusted data in the tasks.
 From 609 security tasks in AgentDojo, which focus on prompt injection attacks, we crafted 97 additional security tasks with data injection attacks.
 Data injection attacks involved injecting malicious data, such as phishing links and false information, into the agent's context.

-For AgentBench, we selectively ran test cases that are vulnerable to attacks, that is, tasks that read file names or contents.
-We evaluated 19 utility tasks on AgentBench OS suite, 5 of which were from the original suite, and 14 were crafted by us.
+For AgentBench OS, we selectively ran test cases that are vulnerable to attacks, that is, tasks that read file names or contents.
+We evaluated 19 utility tasks, 5 of which were from the original suite, and 14 were crafted by us.
 Furthermore, we crafted 7 prompt injection attacks and 19 data injection attacks test cases for security evaluation.

-\autoref{t:benchmark-tasks} shows the distribution of tasks in each category in the benchmark suites, AgentDojo~\cite{agentdojo} and AgentBench~\cite{agentbench}.
-We categorized utility and security tasks into four categories based on how the tasks should use \udata: i) \emph{Explicit data flow}, ii) \emph{Implicit data flow}, iii) \emph{Explicit control flow}, and iv) \emph{No flow}.
-The first three categories are expected to use \udata with the corresponding data flow types to successfully complete the task.
-The last category~(No flow) only requires \tdata and does not require \udata to complete the task, although \udata can be injected into the agent context during plugin calls~(e.g., search results including \tdata and \udata).
+To assist in generating candidate user tasks, we used ChatGPT~\cite{chatgpt}.
+The prompt used for task generation is shown in \autoref{fig:task-prompt}.